Lasagna al Pesto is a creamy pesto lasagna made with three cheeses. Featuring a creamy white sauce with basil pesto.

 Make the cheese mixture by combining the ricotta with the rest of the mixture ingredients.
 I like to leave some mozzarella and Parmesan separate, but you could mix them all together if you want.

-And of course, you need to cook your noodles.
+And of course, you need to boil lasagna noodles.
 Leave them very al dente and not too soft since they will cook a little more when assembled.

 All of these pieces can be made in advance and ready to go!
 Or even assemble the entire thing and chill before baking.